How Long Are Benzodiazepines Detected?

 Benzo Detection in Urine: How Long Are Benzos in Urine?

 In urine, benzos can be seen for up to 10 days in most instances.
 Benzos are metabolized in urine, and that makes it harder to see the parent drug.
 What can be seen are the remaining metabolites.
-Most common analytical methods for testing urine for benzos include the immunoassay methods, like enzyme immunoassay (EIA).
+The most common analytical methods for testing urine for benzos include the immunoassay methods, like enzyme immunoassay (EIA).

 Benzo Detection by Oral Fluid (Saliva): How Long Are Benzos in Saliva?